daimlertruck/dt-ui/CONTRIBUTING.md

 A [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a simple mechanism that authors use to affirm they have the right to contribute their code under the project’s license.

 Every Commit you submit needs a `Signed-off-by: Your Name <you@example.com>` trailer.
 The easiest way to achieve this is by adding the `-s` / `--signoff` flag to `git commit`.
-For ease of convenience, we also provide a Husky hook which hat will automatically append a DCO “Signed-off-by” trailer to every commit message if one isn’t already present.
+For ease of convenience, we also provide a Husky hook which will automatically append a DCO “Signed-off-by” trailer to every commit message if one isn’t already present.

 By submitting commits with a valid `Signed-off-by` line, you agree that your contribution is covered by the MIT license.

 ### 2.2 Message Convention